 Of course, You can sell digital downloads, coaching, membership, online courses, illustrations, software, music, and any other digital downloads or even physical goods in some cases.

 Note: For the purposes of this blog post, I’m not including marketplaces such as HC, Amazon, and any other marketplace where you could possibly sell your digital products.

 Some exceptionally good eCommerce platforms to sell digital products help you start a business selling digital downloads, selling online courses, memberships, and so on such as Podia and Thinkific. (more below)

 However, they have recurring fees (some of them have free trials).

 I covered those in the post Choosing Online Course Platforms: Podia Vs Webflow Vs WordPress Vs Thinkific (please do read).

 You may decide if you want to pick those above, but that’s not the focus of this post.

-Instead, it’s all about how to sell digital downloads online without subscription fees.
+This post isn’t about course platform comparisons.
+Instead, it’s all about the various affordable platforms available and how to sell digital downloads online.

-Here are three online platforms to sell digital downloads and more without recurring fees, upfront costs, or any sort of massive “bench press marathons” as far as setup costs go (except the last one which will have fees piling up, sooner or later):
+Here are a few affordable online platforms to sell digital downloads without any sort of massive “bench press marathons” as far as setup costs go (except the last one which will have fees piling up, sooner or later):

 Payhip is an absolutely simple to use eCommerce platform that more than 130,000+ content creators love.